eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/waitsets/waitsets.rst

 triggered before, will see their trigger value changed to false.
 Note that this does not guarantee that WaitSet objects that were separately attached to those conditions will not be woken up.
-Once we have trigger_value == true on a condition, it may wake up the attached wait-set.
+Once we have trigger_value == true on a condition, it may wake up the attached :ref:`api_pim_waitset`.
-The condition transitioning to trigger_value == false does not necessarily ‘unwakeup’ the wait-set, as ‘unwakening’ may not be possible in general.
+The condition transitioning to trigger_value == false does not necessarily ‘unwakeup’ the :ref:`api_pim_waitset`, as ‘unwakening’ may not be possible in general.
-The consequence is that an application blocked on a wait-set may return from the wait with a list of conditions, some of which are no longer triggered.
+The consequence is that an application blocked on a :ref:`api_pim_waitset` may return from the wait with a list of conditions, some of which are no longer triggered.
-This is unavoidable if multiple threads are concurrently waiting on separate wait-set objects and taking data associated with the same DataReader entity.
+This is unavoidable if multiple threads are concurrently waiting on separate :ref:`api_pim_waitset` objects and taking data associated with the same DataReader entity.

 To elaborate further, consider the following example: